SathishMudigiri/nasscom-vsd-soc-design-and-planning-RTL2GDS/README.md

     It also does the timing verification using Static Timing Analysis.

+  ## OpenLANE

+  OpenLANE started as an Open-Source Flow for true Open Source Tape-Out Experiment.
+They use the striVe family of open everythings.

+The ASIC flow's main goal is to produce a clean GDSII with no human intervention.
+The operation has 2 modes namely autonomous and interactive.

 ## Open-Source Tools Utilized

 The workshop leverages several open-source tools